sturwin-acn/terraform101/README.md

 * terraform

 ## Lessons
-1. Concept of a resource in terraform
+1. commands
-2. Resource attributes
+2. output
-2.1.
-Output
+3. resource
-3. Variables
+4. attributes
-4. Treating variables as code
+5. variables
-5. Scaling up (count)
+6. variable files
-6. Scaling up (write every time)
+7. count
-7. Scaling up (do not repeat yourself)
+8. locals
-8. Overridable defaults
+9. for and for_each
-9. Variable defaults
+10. modules

 # looping
 * for